cloud-gov/product/DeliveryProcess.md

 - Grooming (when they're being refined for implementation)
 - Ready (when they're in a shovel-worthy state, just waiting for team capacity to do the work)
 - In Progress (when someone is actively working on the issue)
+- Blocked/waiting (when there's a dependency on someone responding or something happening outside the team)
 - Awaiting Acceptance (when work is considered complete and awaiting review/merging/feedback)
 - Done (when work warrants demonstration to stakeholders and is awaiting the next sprint review)
 - Done, but archived (when work has been demoed, released, announced, and is no longer worth looking at)